-But an automatic life.
-Go to bed.
+But an automated life.
+A boring life.
+Every day, you go to bed.
 Stare blankly, turn right, long for cuddles from a cold shoulder.
 Stare blankly.
 Turn right.

-Wake up and drag yourself to a computer.
-Type away, consider problems and their solutions.
-For hours.
-Take a break.
 Listen to loud music.
 Eat a light lunch.
 Go back to work.
 Stand up for ten minutes every two hours so your body stays healthy.
 Sit up straight.
+Brush your teeth.